xsuite/xfields/examples/beambeam_multibunch/design.md

 - [x] Avoid boolean beam selectors in public-looking helpers. ``bb_name`` and ``bunch_zeta`` now take an explicit ``beam='cw'`` or ``beam='acw'``;
   mirroring remains a private coordinate-transformation detail.
-- Clarify mode-specific configuration arguments.
-The shared ``configure_beambeam_interactions()`` signature contains both particles-only and rigid-bunch-only options; particle-only defaults such as ``crab_strong_beam=True`` are silently ignored in rigid-bunch mode.
-Use sentinel defaults and validation, or document the mode-dependent contract prominently.
+- [x] Clarify mode-specific configuration arguments.
+Particles-only boolean options use ``None`` as the shared-signature sentinel and retain their established defaults in particles mode.
+Supplying any particles-only option explicitly in rigid-bunch mode raises an error; the mode-dependent contract is also documented in the public method.

 ### LHC example cleanup